f3d-app/f3d-website/blog/2025-09-05-new-website.md

 This is great, we can always check the website a few minutes after merging, BUT, it means that users do not have access to the documentation of the release they are using.
 A few users got very confused looking for options that did not exists and documentation about yet to release features.
-So here we are, versioned documentation!
+So here we are, versionned documentation!
 Just pick whichever version you are using on the top-right corner and you are good to go!

 But that means that, if we support versions, which part of the website should NOT be versioned?